mark-bennett-uk/QL-MasterMind/README.md

 Type in the column (A-D left to right) followed by the colour code to set a peg.
 E.G. A1 or C3.

-Type in a column and zero to clear the peg in the column.
+Type in a column letter and zero to clear the peg in the column.

 Type in U to copy the last try (row) into the current try.